London events in February 2026

 Quick Tips Before You Go:

-• Tube: Leicester Square / Charing Cross / Piccadilly Circus
+• Tube: Charing Cross / Embankment / Piccadilly Circus

-• Crowd tip: Arrive early and avoid peak Tube times right after major performances
+• Crowd tip: Arrive early to avoid peak tube times right after major performances.

 Ice Rink Canary Wharf